Monday, December 2, 2024

 5. Manage your commitments.

 It's easy to feel overwhelmed this time of year.
 After Thanksgiving, I say "no" to any activity or event that is not Christmas-related.
 I limit the amount of people I buy gifts for and I have simplified meals and decorations.
 Done with the perfectionism and trying to outdo myself every year.
 When we over-commit or over-do we end up exhausted, stressed, and come January, usually sick.
 Limit your partying and your gift-buying so you don't have to be up at midnight wrapping gifts and then exhausted on Christmas Day.
+Been there, done that.

 6. Think of Others.

-The holidays are an especially difficult time for single people.
+The holidays are an especially difficult time for single folks.
 If you find yourself wanting company on the holidays, reach out and let your friends know so you don't spend the holidays by yourself.
 Or, if you like to entertain, invite a few people over to your place.
 Have a pot luck so you don't have to do all the cooking.
 People are busy so don't expect your friends to be mind-readers.
 You are giving them an opportunity to be a blessing and to think about others.
 Holidays are meant to be shared by all and no one needs to be alone if they don't wish to be.

 7. Remember to thank God.